Lion Throne

+The Lion Throne, within the former quarters of the Dalai Lama.
+The effigy represents Tenzin Gyatso, the incumbent Dalai Lama.
+The throne bears the Chinese character 夀, meaning "long life".

 The Lion Throne is the English term used to identify the throne of the Dalai Lama of Tibet.
 It specifically refers to the throne historically used by Dalai Lamas at Potala Palace in Lhasa.